What is Interpol?

 Yellow Notice:

-Yellow Notice: A Yellow Notice is a notification issued to aid in the search and identification of individuals.
-It is primarily used for cases involving missing persons, often minors, or individuals who are unable to identify themselves.
-This notice assists law enforcement agencies and authorities in swiftly locating and recognizing these individuals.
-It serves as a valuable tool for reuniting missing persons with their families.
-Of course, it ensures that those unable to identify themselves are given the necessary assistance and support.
-Yellow Notices are crucial in safeguarding the welfare of vulnerable individuals and maintaining public safety.
+Interpol issues a Yellow Notice to help find and identify individuals.
+They primarily use it for missing persons, often minors, or people who cannot identify themselves.
+This notice helps law enforcement quickly find and recognize these individuals.
+It reunites missing persons with their families.
+Of course, it ensures people who cannot identify themselves receive necessary assistance and support.
+Yellow Notices are crucial for protecting vulnerable individuals and maintaining public safety.

 How a Yellow Notice was published?